B-Gendron/B-Gendron/README.md

 # Hi, I’m @B-Gendron 👋
-I’m a data science student at the École des Mines de Nancy (France) and University of Luxembourg.
-I'm currently a NLP research intern at LORIA (Laboratoire Lorrain de Recherche en Informatique et ses Applications) in Nancy (France).
+I’m a first year PhD student working on **knowledge-enhanced conversational models**, therefore my research revolves around ontology development and LLMs fine-tuning.
+I graduated from École des Mines de Nancy and I hold a Master’s degree in Data Science from the University of Luxembourg.

-Want to know more about my research interests and projects?
+Want to know more about my research activities?
 Check out [my academic website](https://b-gendron.github.io/).

 ---